 Skip to main content

-DeployStack Satellite implements automatic tool discovery from MCP servers across both HTTP/SSE remote endpoints and stdio subprocess servers.
-This unified system provides dynamic tool availability without manual configuration.
+DeployStack Satellite implements automatic tool and resource discovery from MCP servers across both HTTP/SSE remote endpoints and stdio subprocess servers.
+This unified system provides dynamic tool and resource availability without manual configuration.

-Current Implementation: Tool discovery fully supports both HTTP/SSE remote MCP servers and stdio subprocess servers through a unified architecture.
-The UnifiedToolDiscoveryManager coordinates discovery across both transport types, merging tools into a single cache.This document focuses on the internal tool discovery mechanism.
-To learn how tools are exposed to MCP clients through the hierarchical router pattern, see Hierarchical Router Implementation.
+Current Implementation: Tool and resource discovery fully supports both HTTP/SSE remote MCP servers and stdio subprocess servers through a unified architecture.
+The UnifiedToolDiscoveryManager coordinates tool discovery across both transport types, while UnifiedResourceDiscoveryManager handles resource discovery alongside tools.This document focuses on the internal discovery mechanism.
+To learn how tools and resources are exposed to MCP clients through the hierarchical router pattern, see Hierarchical Router Implementation.

 The overall satellite architecture is documented in Satellite Architecture Design.
 MCP transport protocol details can be found in MCP Transport Protocols.